Does Your Cat Smell Like Urine?

 Cats with a shorter coat often have a much easier time grooming themselves and keeping themselves clean than cats with longer fur.
 For pet parents who have a cat with luxurious, long fur, the smell may be coming from an inability to keep the area around their backside clean.
 Cats with long coats tend to get mats (fur tangled or stuck together in a thick mass) more easily, especially around the backs of their legs and their backsides.
 The mats that

 While a fat cat may be especially cute on the internet, pet parents should make sure their cats are getting the right amount of food for their size and breed.
 A strong smell of urine coming from a cat that is overweight or obese might be the result of the cat not being able to groom herself properly.
 Cats are pretty flexible, but a cat who has some extra body fat may not be able to reach the places she needs to clean most.
 Obese cats also are more susceptible to urinary tract infections, especially females, and while such infections are fairly rare in cats (as compared to dogs and people) because of their concentrated urine, your vet may recommend checking to be sure.
 Obesity can also predispose to medical conditions like diabetes which can also predispose to bladder infections.
 Veterinarians can help parents decide the right weight for any cat.
 A cat’s nutrition is key to balancing a healthy diet and weight.
 There is no universal right answer when it comes to figuring out the right weight for a cat.
 Healthy weights vary by both size and breed.
-Getting ahead of the game with the right cat food recipes can make it so parents can rest easy about what their cat is eating.

 Cats who smell like urine may be experiencing some medical issues.
 Cats tend to be rather stoic creatures, and pet parents may not always know when something is wrong.
 The smell coming from a cat might mean that she has anything from arthritis to inflammation in the bladder.